-2023 GW Law Journal Supplemental Material Instructions and Criteria
+2024 GW Law Journal Supplemental Material Instructions & Evaluation Criteria

 Journals may require or accept supplemental materials as a part of their application process.

 Aside from this document, the Journal Competition Administration cannot provide specific information about how individual journals evaluate supplemental materials.
 Further, the Administration cannot answer how a competitor's error will be handled by any particular journal.
-Failure to submit the necessary supplemental materials to a particular journal may be grounds for penalty or disqualification by that journal.
+Failure to submit the required supplemental materials to a particular journal may be grounds for disqualification from that journal's membership review.